 All teaching staff are responsible for the recording of interventions and any external provision they are aware the student receives.

 PEP’s will also be the format used to monitor progress towards meeting objectives as identified in Statements.

 We appreciate that parents / carers have a wealth of information on their children that can positively inform our practice.
 PEP’s are shared with parents / carers who are invited to regularly discuss them with tutors, teachers and the Inclusion Leader.
 This will form a part of the formal reporting cycle.

-Transition to SFS is an overwhelmingly positive experience and we will work with every individual student and their family to ensure that we meet their hopes and their expectations.
+Transition to SET Saxmundham School is an overwhelmingly positive experience and we will work with every individual student and their family to ensure that we meet their hopes and their expectations.

 If you have any further questions regarding the transition process, then please email the School – firstname.lastname@example.org